sagarpatel211/MotorInfoDisplay/README.md

 [VexCode V5 Text 1.0.4](https://www.vexrobotics.com/vexcode-download)

 # Contents
-* Displays the Temperatures, Voltage, and Current of 8 Motors on The Brain
+* Displays the Temperatures, Voltage, and Current of 8 Motors on the Brain